ArnabDey/MLProjectWebsite/README.md

 Then we got rid of all rows with missing and unknown column entries, as a complete dataset is needed to feed it into a model.

 After all the cleaning, the dataset had 99,863 samples.
-This is a loss of 5,257 samples, or 5% of the original data.
+This is a loss of 5,257 samples, or about 5% of the original data.
 This is a very small loss of data.

-## Converting Categorical Features
+## Converting Categorical Features into Numerical Features

+The features we ended up going with are: number of bedrooms, bathrooms, parking spaces, region, house type, and price.

+Region is a categorical feature with 16 possible categories.
+We needed a way to turn categorical features into ordered, numerical features, because there is no natural ordering to categorical features.
+To handle this, we binarized the features, meaning that each category became a feature.
+Thus 16 extra features were added to our feature set, with each data point having only one of those features (indicated by a 1), and the rest of the features being a 0.

+House type is also a categorical feature, and there were 11 possible categories.
+We used the same binarization approach to handle this feature.

+Overall, there were 30 features in our final dataset.

+Insert Binalization features, and cite

-## Detecting Outliers
+## Detecting Outliers using Unsupervised Learning
-After cleaning the data, converting all the categorical data into to numeric data using label encoding and removing all the invalid data, we wanted to ensure that there were no outliers in our dataset.
-We initially did PCA on all of the numeric features excluding our labels, the price of houses, to one dimension.
+We wanted to ensure that there were no outliers in our dataset.
+We initially did PCA on all of the numeric features, excluding our labels, to one dimension.
 The new dimension, which is the compressed version of all the features, was plotted along the price of the house.
 <p align="center">
   <img width="460" height="300" src="Images/PCAofAllFeatures.png">
 </p>